The quasinormal modes of the rotating quantum corrected black holes: QNMs spectra of Rotating quantum corrected black holes

 For similar thought, one can refer to~\cite{Taylor:2024duw} in which a magnetic field is considered.
 The Klein-Gordon equation will be simplified in the B-L coordinates (\ref{BL_coordinate}) into

 It is known that there are many effective methods for getting the QNMs spectra, such as the continued fraction technique~\cite{Leaver:1985ax}, asymptotic iteration method~\cite{Cho:2009cj,Cho:2011sf}, Wentzel-Kramers-Brillouin (WKB) approximation~\cite{Konoplya:2003ii,Konoplya:2019hlu} and the pseudo-spectral method~\cite{Jansen:2017oag,Jaramillo:2020tuu}.
 Among these methods, the continuous fraction method and the pseudo-spectral method are easily generalized to the case of rotation.
 Two dimensional pseudo-spectral methods are applied to solve the QNMs spectra~\cite{Xiong:2024urw,Cai:2025irl,Assaad:2025nbv}, which will be used in this work.
 By combining the hyperboloidal framework~\cite{Ansorg:2016ztf,PanossoMacedo:2018hab,PanossoMacedo:2019npm,Jaramillo:2020tuu,PanossoMacedo:2023qzp,PanossoMacedo:2024nkw,Zhou:2025xta,Cai:2025irl,Assaad:2025nbv,Ripley:2022ypi}, we cast the QNMs problem into a two-dimensional eigenvalue problem for each azimuthal mode, given $m$.
 The hyperboloidal framework removes the necessity of imposing external boundary conditions, since the time coordinate is naturally adapted to the causal structure of the black hole and the radiation zone.
 When solving the QNMs problem, the QNMs boundary conditions are built into the ``bulk'' of the operator, and no additional boundary conditions are required.
 The outward orientation of light cones at the computational domain's periphery simplifies boundary prescriptions to mandating solely a regular solution a condition effortlessly met in numerical implementations.
+The general construction of hyperboloidal coordinates for black hole spacetimes is introduced in~\cite{Zenginoglu:2007jw}, and the work~\cite{Zenginoglu:2011jz} suggests studying QNMs in the frequency domain on hyperboloidal foliations, while QNMs have been calculated on hyperboloidal foliations in time domain~\cite{Zenginoglu:2008uc, Zenginoglu:2009ey}.
+The numerical simulation of the Kerr black hole with massless scalar wave equation on hyperboloidal foliations is achieved in~\cite{Zenginoglu:2009hd}.
 The hyperboloidal framework has been achieved in many black holes, such as Schwarzschild black hole~\cite{Jaramillo:2020tuu}, RN black hole~\cite{Destounis:2021lum}, quantum corrected Schwarzschild black hole~\cite{Cao:2024oud}, Hayward black hole~\cite{Wu:2024ldo}, Boulware-Deser-Wheeler black hole~\cite{Cao:2024sot} and hairy black hole~\cite{Yang:2025hqk}.
 Note that when the master equation has a correction term of the velocity, the corresponding hyperbolidal framework can still work~\cite{Cao:2025qws}.
 See also some comments on the hyperboloidal framework for black hole QNMs~\cite{Shen:2025nbq}.

 Before getting the QNMs, one should do some parameterizations for the rotating quantum corrected black hole in order to obtain the convenience of applying hyperboloidal coordinate transformation.
 Similar treatments can be found in some studies~\cite{Cao:2024oud,Wu:2024ldo,PanossoMacedo:2019npm,Destounis:2021lum,Zhou:2025xta}.
 According to the form of $\Delta$ in Eqs. (\ref{Delta_and_Sigma}), the function $\Delta$ can be factorized into